Jewellery Quarter station: Train

 Chiltern serve the station with one nighttime service to Stourbridge Junction on weekdays only, from London Marylebone.

 Tram

 On Mondays to Fridays, West Midlands Metro services in each direction between Edgbaston Village and Wolverhampton St George's/Wolverhampton Station run at six to eight-minute intervals during the day, and at fifteen-minute intervals during the evenings and on Sundays.
 They run at eight minute intervals on Saturdays.

+From 5 April 2026, some southbound services run to a temporary terminus at Millennium Point, on the yet-to-be completed new line to Digbeth.